Coding1610/React/Lecture_O/README.md

 # _Creating Custom Hook_

-1. A custom Hook is a JS function whose name starts with "use" and that may call other Hooks.
+1. A custom Hook is a JavaScript function whose name starts with "use" and that may call other Hooks.

 <h3>Syntax</h3>